Meszerus/meszerus.github.io/_posts/2021-08-21-delight-of-wsl.md

 When you launch the Terminal, we can click the down arrow icon to see our options.
 You'll notice that the option to launch a Ubuntu command line is among them - it's cool to see our WSL setup has been automatically detected and added for us.
 But if we go into `Settings`, under `Startup` we can choose to set the `Default profile` to `Ubuntu-20.04` (as I did), and then under the `Ubuntu-20.04` profile menu option, we can configure aspects of that terminal view.

 Note that the `Command line` field specifies to run the WSL executable with distribution Ubuntu-20.04, but does not specify a user.
 Since a user is not defined, it will default to the one we created earlier (`meszerus`, for me).
 I bring this up because if for some reason you need to access the Linux distro as `root` user, you can specify that within the `Command line` field found here to `wsl.exe -d Ubuntu-20.04 --user root`.

+I'm liking Windows Terminal so far; the settings and customisations are handy, as is the native WSL support and ability to multi-tab.